port-labs/port-docs/docs/self-service-actions/Advanced Form Configurations/index.md

 </TabItem>
 <TabItem value="Dataset">
 the dataset property is used to create a filter that will limit the options that the user can choose from.
-The filter can be based a value or a "jqQuery" object
+The filter can be a value(string, number, etc') or a "jqQuery" object

 ```json
 {